 - The plaintiff suffered actual damages due to that breach.

-Breach of Warranty
+Breach of Warranty for an Airbag Malfunction

 A person injured when an airbag deploys incorrectly might also have a claim against a party with whom the person has a direct contractual relationship under a theory of breach of warranty.
 These are the rarest of the three types of product liability lawsuits.

 - Implied warranty of fitness.
 This type of warranty arises when the buyer asks for something intended for a particular purpose, and the seller provides a product for that particular purpose.